Coxhoe Bridge railway station

 Coxhoe Bridge railway station served the village of Coxhoe, County Durham, England, from 1846 to 1984 on the Hartlepool–Ferryhill Line.

 History

 The station opened on 12 August 1846 by the York and Newcastle Railway.
-It was known as Coxhoe in Bradshaw but Bridge was added in 1860.
+In Bradshaw it was known as Coxhoe but Bridge was added in 1860.
 It closed to passengers on 9 June 1952 but goods continued to serve Coxhoe Quarry until 9 June 1984.